lmcinnes/umap/doc/document_embedding.rst

 Let’s plot the embedding.
-If you are running this in a notebook, you should use the interactive plotting method as it let's you hover over your points and see what category they belong to.
+If you are running this in a notebook, you should use the interactive plotting method as it lets you hover over your points and see what category they belong to.

 .. code:: python3